Pollinator-Friendly Garden Certification

 If your garden meets the requirements, you may submit an application online and pay the non-refundable $10.00 application fee electronically.
 We are currently not accepting paper applications or checks for this certification program.
 Please allow up to 10 weeks for review.
 Eligible gardens will earn a certificate verifying its pollinator-friendly status.

-You will then be eligible to purchase the UMaine Extension Pollinator-Friendly Garden sign for $30.00.
+You will then be eligible to purchase a UMaine or UNH Extension Pollinator-Friendly Garden sign for $30.00.
 Both the certificate and the sign show your commitment to conserve pollinator habitats.
-Your donation also supports UMaine Extension Master Gardener Volunteers to continue their quest to educate the public about the importance of pollinators.
+Your donation also supports UMaine and UNH Extension Master Gardener Volunteers to continue their quest to educate the public about the importance of pollinators.

 Need help, information or have questions?
 Please send us a message using our online contact form.